Stress Symptoms, Signs, and Causes

 Things that influence your stress tolerance level

-- Your support network - A strong network of supportive friends and family members can be an enormous buffer against life’s stressors.
-On the flip side, the more lonely and isolated you are, the greater your vulnerability to stress.
+Your support network - A strong network of supportive friends and family members is an enormous buffer against stress.
+When you have people you know you can count on, life’s pressures don’t seem as overwhelming.
+On the flip side, the more lonely and isolated you are, the greater your risk of succumbing to stress.

-- Your ability to deal with your emotions – You’re extremely vulnerable to stress if you don’t know how to calm and soothe yourself when you’re feeling sad, angry, or overwhelmed by a situation.
-The ability to bring your emotions into balance helps you bounce back from adversity and is a skill that can be learned at any age.
+Your ability to deal with your emotions - If you don’t know how to calm and soothe yourself when you’re feeling sad, angry, or afraid, you’re highly likely to become stressed and agitated.
+Having the ability to identify and deal appropriately with your emotions can increase your tolerance to stress and help you bounce back from adversity.

-- Your knowledge and preparation - The more you know about a stressful situation, including how long it will last and what to expect, the easier it is to cope.
-For example, if you go into surgery with a realistic picture of what to expect post-op, a painful recovery will be less traumatic than if you were expecting to bounce back immediately.
+Your knowledge and preparation - The more you know about a stressful situation—including how long it will last and what to expect—the easier it is to cope.
+For example, if you go into surgery with a realistic picture of what to expect post-op, a painful recovery will be less stressful than if you were expecting to bounce back immediately.